 We'll use this email to remind you on the day before your Sabbath.A project by

-The Digital Sabbath is a 3 month challenge where, for one day a week, you avoid digital technology.
-The goal of the challenge is to lower screen time so you can spend that time reflecting on God's faithfulness or his Word, spend more time with family and friends, try something different, or just rest.
-In a society that runs 24/7, the Digital Sabbath is a unique challenge that can be liberating, and as one participant put it, "like walking into fresh water".
+The Digital Sabbath is a practice where, for one day a week, you avoid digital technology.
+The goal is to lower screen time so you can spend that time reflecting on God's faithfulness or his Word, spend more time with family and friends, try something different, or just rest.
+In a society that runs 24/7, the Digital Sabbath is unique, liberating, and as one participant put it, "like walking into fresh water".

 We’re using the term sabbath because it’s a beautiful term that means abstinence from work - in our digital age, this has become increasingly neglected and its power misunderstood.